-5.5 Ownership Structure
+Ownership Structure

-PROVIDE INFORMATION

-5.6 Financial Information
+[Final shareholdings have yet to be agreed, however, Enron expects to retain [up to a 50%] interest in the project.]

-5.6.1.1 Introduction
+Introduction

 The Puerto Suarez Project is a natural gas-fired simple-cycle 147 MW generating plant which will be located in a free-trade zone in Puerto Suarez, Bolivia.
 The plant is scheduled to begin commercial operations in July 2001 after a 12-month construction term with a first phase of 73.5 MW.
 The second phase of 73.5 MW would be in commercial operations one year later.
 The plant will be supplying all its capacity into the Brazilian grid system.
 Puerto Suarez will benefit from access cheaper Bolivian gas to fuel the plant and tax incentives in Bolivia.
 Income statements and cash flows have been expressed in assumed functional currency of US dollars.
 The projections from 2000 to 2004 are based on certain key assumptions, which are described below, and have also been presented in U.S. dollars at the exchange rates indicated.
 All financial information presented is at the operating company level assuming 100% ownership.